Paklock/HackRF1/Create-a-simple-app.md

 ### Attach a generic widget to you application

 In order to display a widget into your app, you can either use the function `add_child()` or `add_children()`.
-Both thoose functions shall be called whithin the code of your `NewAppGameView(NavigationView &nav){}` constructor.
-The difference between the two function is simple: the first one allows you to add a single widget, while the secon one allows you to add an undefined number of widgets.
+Both those functions shall be called within the code of your `NewAppGameView(NavigationView &nav){}` constructor.
+The difference between the two function is simple: the first one allows you to add a single widget, while the second one allows you to add an undefined number of widgets.
 Widgets must be passed as pointers to the functions.
-A coorect way of calling the two functions would then be:
+A correct way of calling the two functions would then be:
 ```
 add_child(&my_widget);
 ```